 Write clear and concise structured code to make code as understandable as possible.

-Restrict the use of goto, continue, break and return to encourage more structured programming.
+Restrict the use of goto, continue, break, return and longjmp to encourage more structured programming.

 Encourage the use of a single exit point from a function.
 At times, this guidance can have the opposite effect, such as in the case of an if check of parameters at the start of a function that requires the remainder of the function to be encased in the if statement in order to reach the single exit point.
 If, for example, the use of multiple exit points can arguably make a piece of code clearer, then they should be used.
 However, the code should be able to withstand a critique that a restructuring of the code would have made the need for multiple exit points unnecessary.